 Winning in the Marketplace

-One way that an organization can “win” in its competitive marketplace is through a differentiated customer experience.
-It is the reason buying a shirt at a high-end department store feels different than purchasing the same shirt at a discount outlet.
-The successful creation of a differentiated customer experience can set an organization apart from its competitors in the marketplace and can keep customers loyal.
+One way for an organization to “win” is through a differentiated customer experience.
+It’s why buying a shirt at a high-end department store feels different than purchasing the same shirt at a discount outlet.
+A differentiated customer experience sets an organization apart from competitors and keeps customers loyal.

-With more metrics and data available now than ever before, business leaders faced with organizational choices typically have the information necessary to guide decisions and increase the speed of implementing those decisions.
-However, leaders who desire to create a differentiated customer experience still need to determine what organizing choices are needed to effectuate their strategic initiative(s).
-In the retailer example mentioned above, it is likely that many organizing choices were deliberately made and built into the organization to deliver such a pleasant and differentiated customer experience.
+With metrics and data available now more than ever before, business leaders facing organizational choices have the necessary information to guide decisions and increase the speed of implementation.
+However, leaders who desire a differentiated customer experience still need to determine the organizing choices needed to effectuate the strategic initiative.
+In the previous retailer example, many organizing choices were made and built into the organization to deliver the differentiated customer experience.

-As we explain in our book, “Mastering the Cube: Overcoming Stumbling Blocks and Building an Organization that Works,” understanding the gap between your current capabilities and the needed capabilities is the crux of organizational design.
-Our Cube Model can be used to guide the development of the capabilities for a differentiated customer experience or any other value proposition around all the systems of your organization.
+As explained in our book, “Mastering the Cube: Overcoming Stumbling Blocks and Building an Organization that Works,” understanding the gap between current and needed capabilities is the crux of organizational design.
+Our Cube Model is used to guide the development of capabilities for a differentiated customer experience – or any other value proposition around the systems of your organization.

 How to Succeed with a Differentiated Customer Experience

-The following suggestions explain how certain organizing choices can impact your goal of a differentiated customer experience – as well as a few dos and don’ts that should be considered as you plan your strategy:
+The following explains how organizing choices impact the goal of a differentiated customer experience.
+It also outlines dos and don’ts to consider as you plan your strategy:

-Work Processes: Have you ever tried to get assistance or questions answered by employees in a big box store who are seemingly engaged only in getting more stuff on the shelves?
-Have you wondered whether the store cares about helping customers find what they need?
+Work Processes: Imagine asking for help from an employee in a big box store who is more engaged in stocking shelves, leaving you wondering whether the store cares about helping customers find what they need.

-- DO scrutinize the work done by your employees and discern which activities and customer touch points can create value for your customers.
+- DO scrutinize employees’ work to discern the activities and touch points that create value for customers.

-- DO categorize work activities based on the strategic impact to your customers.
+- DO categorize work activities based on the strategic impact to customers.

-- DON’T prioritize work activities exclusively based on what those activities have previously contributed to the organization’s success.
+- DON’T prioritize work activities based exclusively on previous contributions to the organization’s success.

-- DO make the necessary commitment to use new technologies to improve the actionability of your frontline workforce that manages the relationship with your customers and has the greatest direct impact on the customer experience.
+- DO commit to new technologies for your frontline workforce that have the greatest direct impact on the customer experience.

-- DON’T wait to see what the competition is doing before making changes to how you integrate data and other digital capabilities.
+- DON’T wait for the competition before making changes to digital capabilities.

-Leadership and Culture: One of the keys to the tremendous success of Starbucks has been a company-wide commitment to promoting values and modeling behaviors that support the strategy of developing an inviting, friendly store atmosphere.
+Leadership and Culture: One key to Starbucks’ tremendous success is a company-wide commitment to promoting values and modeling behaviors of an inviting, friendly store atmosphere.

-- DO develop business values that will clearly define expectations for the customer experience.
-For example, one of Starbucks’ business values is “Be personally accountable and responsible for the outcome of every single customer interaction.”
+- DO develop business values that clearly define expectations for the customer experience.
+For example, a Starbucks value is “Be personally accountable and responsible for the outcome of every single customer interaction.”

-- DO identify positive sentiments that already exist in your organization’s current culture and use these to support the creation of positive customer experiences.
+- DO identify positive sentiments in your organization’s current culture and use them to create positive customer experiences.

-- DO reinforce desired behaviors through appropriate recognition and rewards.
+- DO reinforce desirable behaviors through appropriate recognition and rewards.

-- DON’T assume that your organization’s culture can change by simply directing people to change the way they think and function.
+- DON’T assume culture will shift by simply directing people to change the way they think and function.

 Providing an exceptional customer experience is a moving target, requiring commitment and communication throughout all aspects of your organization.
-If done right, distinguishing your business to your customers via a company-wide commitment to a differentiated customer experience is a strategy that can be difficult for competitors to emulate.
-This strategy will also generate increased customer loyalty and benefit your company’s position in the marketplace.
+Done right, it’s a strategy that is difficult for competitors to emulate, increases customer loyalty and benefits your company’s position in the marketplace.